VGP/vgp-tools/VGP/docs/VGP-sequence-tools.md

 [Vertebrate Genomes Project](http://www.vertebrategenomes.org).

-Apart from genome assembly, we believe that these formats and some of the early step tools will be potentially useful for other high throughput DNA sequencing operations, and hope that the core elements of the schema will become standardised to facilitate broad modular data processing in large scale sequence data analysis.
+Apart from genome assembly, we believe that these formats and some of the current tools will be potentially useful for other high throughput DNA sequencing operations, and hope that the core elements of the schema will become standardised to facilitate broad modular data processing in large scale sequence data analysis.